Toloka/docs/en/guide/concepts/project.md

 You can structure your text classification task using the source text and radio buttons.
 It can also be text and checkboxes if you use multiple subjects.

-We recommend that you base it on the <q>Text classification</q> template.
+We recommend that you base it on the “Text classification” template.

 You can also create your own interface.
 All the available tools are described in the [Requester's guide](spec.md).

 #### How do I create a task using both input and output text fields?

 You can see how it's implemented in the  template where a string-type output field is used.
-In the <q>Text recognition from an image</q> template, you can view how to describe text input fields.
+In the “Text recognition from an image” template, you can view how to describe text input fields.
 Please note that if you later want to use the Dawid-Skene aggregation method, you must specify allowed values.

 #### How do I make a voice recording of a text in a single audio file, but use about 1000 people to record it?